 As I said my contractions were literally on top of each other (so I never got any rest).
 I felt like I waited forever to get the epidural (props to those moms that go natural).
 Then after I finally got the epidural, I went from 4cm to 10 cm in a little over 10 minutes.
+No joke.
 A short time after that, both myself and my baby’s heart rate dropped and I had to be rolled to my side and have an oxygen mask on.
 NICU rushed in just in case.
 It basically was a very intense whirlwind!

-6 Top Birth Affirmations:
+My 12 Top Birth Affirmations:

-I hope you can use these affirmations as an inspiration.
-Try to think of what positive phrase you would either say to yourself or have your partner say to you!
+I hope you can use these birth affirmations as an inspiration and self-empowerment.
+Or try to think of what positive phrase/mantra you would either say to yourself or have your partner say to you!
 I promise it will help with any pain, fear or difficulties you may face.